acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 Even though we work together in most of the technical solutions, I was responsible of the destruction system of the game where models are destroyed by physics interactions _(I could write in detail about this system in another blog post)_.
 All the destructible models are created by [Mane](https://www.artstation.com/m4ndrill) and we worked together in tools so he can also integrate and test them in the game too.

 I am enjoying the process, from the moment I started to right now, from the technical challenge to the human interactions.
-I was very lucky that Ignacio from [Sarnayer]((https://x.com/sarnayer)) put me and Colin in contact two years ago :beers:.
+I was very lucky that Ignacio from [Sarnayer]((https://x.com/sarnayer)) put me and [Colin](https://colinkarpfinger.com/) in contact two years ago :beers:.
 By the way, he is in the credits with a special role as the one who connected us :satisfied:.

 <div class="project">
 <img src="/assets/2025review/nacho-credits.png" width="300px"/>
 </div>

+Here is the link of Cleared Hot for more info:

 <div align="center">
 <iframe src="https://store.steampowered.com/widget/1710820/?utm_source=arielsan" frameborder="0" width="646" height="190"></iframe>